Why Does Insurance Underwriting Need Improvement?

 Insurers can benefit significantly by making the guidebook a live specification rather than a static document.
 Automating the decisions in sales, marketing, underwriting, claims, and product development will ensure the guidebook is fully implemented.
 The rules of the guidebook are followed accurately in the organization.
 And every decision in organizations can be traced, explained, and understood based on the fully or semi-automated decisions driven by the guidebook.

 Calculating the price based on the identified risks is not straight as it might sound.
 Because each risk might influence other risks.
 In different situations, different criteria of risks influence pricing parameters.
 Therefore, this interrelation between risks factors and groups makes price calculation very complex.

-Consistency and accuracy of price are significantly important for insurers.
+Consistency and accuracy of price are significantly important for insurers in insurance underwriting.
 Lack of consistency in price can result in the customer missing the best experience, and reputation risk for business.
 If the price is inaccurate, i.e., if it is high, an insurer will lose to the competition, and if it is low, an insurer will not have the cover in case the policy is claimed.

 Insurers can take advantage of decision automation to automate this pricing effort and ensure they are always profitable, they don’t lose to the competition, and they can avoid reputational risks.

 Decision automation can help insurance providers, in particular, the underwriting department become very productive and efficient.
-Underwriting is constantly evolving by regulations, market research, consumer behavior, competition landscape, etc. End-to-end decision automation helps to adapt to changes in underwriting effectively and efficiently in many different scenarios.
+Insurance underwriting is constantly evolving by regulations, market research, consumer behavior, competition landscape, etc. End-to-end decision automation helps to adapt to changes in underwriting effectively and efficiently in many different scenarios.